ⓘ This article is for Event Organizers

-When incorporating an extra fee to mitigate the impact of credit card processing fees, it's crucial to be aware that the new gross amount will also encompass additional credit card processing fees.
+When incorporating an additional fee to offset credit card processing costs, it’s important to understand that the new, higher registration amount will also be subject to processing fees.

-The formula for this calculation is as follows (and is also further explained in this Stripe Support document):
+The formula for this calculation is as follows:

 $ Registration Fee